LytwurkCodes/SalahAdkhar/README.txt

 How to install on Android
 ----------------------------------
 Chrome (most common)
-1) Open site in Chrome.
+1) Open the site (https://lytwurkcodes.github.io/SalahAdkhar) in Chrome.
 2) If you see an Install chip in the address bar, tap it → Install.
     – If not, tap ⋮ (top-right menu) → Install app (or Add to Home screen).
 3) Open it from your app drawer/Home Screen.
 It’ll run full-screen and work offline.

 Samsung Internet
-1) Open the site in Samsung Internet.
+1) Open the site (https://lytwurkcodes.github.io/SalahAdkhar) in Samsung Internet.
 2) Tap ☰ → Add page to → Apps screen (or Home screen).

 Microsoft Edge (Android)
-1) Open the site in Edge.
+1) Open the site (https://lytwurkcodes.github.io/SalahAdkhar) in Edge.
 2) Tap ⋯ → Add to phone (or Install app).

-Firefox (Android)
-Firefox doesn’t fully support PWA install banners yet, but:

 Tips & troubleshooting
 ----------------------------------